Secret Wars (2015 comic book): Tie-in branding

 Numerous tie-in miniseries and ongoing titles fleshed out the event with many of them revisiting previous Marvel storylines such as "Civil War", "Age of Apocalypse", "Days of Future Past" (renamed, in this 2015 event, to "Years of Future Past") and "Armor Wars".
 All of the tie-ins were aligned into one of three subtitles during the event consisting of Last Days, Battleworld, and Warzones.
-Warzones, Battleworld and Last Days made Secret Wars one of the most expansive crossovers to date.
+Warzones, Battleworld, and Last Days made Secret Wars one of the most expansive crossovers to date.

-Marvel's executive editor Tom Brevoort revealed that "Last Days" would show several characters from Captain America and Ms. Marvel to Loki and Magneto in their final adventures before the Marvel Universe comes to an end in Secret Wars, "Warzones" would focus on the individual domains, and "Battleworld" would be concerned with the infrastructure of the Battleworld as a whole.
+Marvel's executive editor Tom Brevoort revealed that Last Days would show several characters from Captain America and Ms. Marvel to Loki and Magneto in their final adventures before the Marvel Universe comes to an end in Secret Wars, Warzones would focus on the individual domains, and Battleworld would be concerned with the infrastructure of the Battleworld as a whole.

 Plot

-Issue one
+Issue One

-As Doctor Doom (the main character of the story), Doctor Strange, and the Molecule Man confront the Beyonders in a last-ditch attempt to save the Multiverse, the final Incursion of Earth-1610 and Earth-616 begins.
-Heroes from each universe confront one another.
+In a last-ditch attempt to save the Multiverse, Doctor Doom, Doctor Strange, and the Molecule Man confront the Beyonders, the all-powerful entities responsible for the multiverse's destruction.
+As the final incursion of Earth-1610 and Earth-616 begins, heroes from each universe confront one another.
 Mister Fantastic and the Maker (the Mister Fantastic of Earth-1610) make plans to survive the cataclysm with a small group of colleagues; Mister Fantastic selects heroes and important scientists, while the Maker intends to save himself and the Cabal.
 The Maker sends a doomsday weapon and the Children of Tomorrow to Earth-616.
 Black Bolt, Rocket Raccoon, Groot, Black Widow, Spider-Woman, and Beast are killed, and Stark Tower is destroyed.
 Meanwhile, the Kingpin hosts a viewing party of the incursion for villains.
 The festivities are interrupted by the arrival of the Punisher, who kills all the villains.

-Manifold begins teleporting heroes to the lifeboat.
+Manifold begins teleporting heroes to the lifeboat -- a special ship designed to survive the collision of the universes.
 Cyclops merges with the Phoenix Force and destroys the Children of Tomorrow before being teleported onto the ship.
-Mister Fantastic and Black Panther pilot the ship to the center of the Incursion.
+Mister Fantastic and Black Panther pilot the ship to the center of the incursion.
 A hull breach occurs, separating the part of the ship carrying the Invisible Woman, the Thing and most of the young Future Foundation.
-They are destroyed by the Incursion before Mister Fantastic can rescue them.
+They are destroyed by the incursion before Mister Fantastic can rescue them.
 The world fades to white as the two Earths collide.
 Doctor Doom's mask appears out of the white void, before the white turns to black.
 The life raft comes to rest on a mysterious planet.